The Photo Extremist YouTube ChannelThe Photo Extremist Twitter Account

 There are different tools we can use when taking star trails:

-1) Use an Intervalometer (ultimately this is the best way, especially if your camera has one already built in)
+1) Use an Intervalometer (ultimately this is the best way, especially if your camera has one already built in).
+There are some phone/tablet apps that make use of the headphone/usb port to transform the phone you already have into an intervalometer.

 2) Use a remote